-In this lesson plan, we will learn about Chiune Sugihara, who jeopardized his family, career, livelihood, and life to rescue approximately 6,000 Jews whose lives were threatened by the impending invasion of the Soviet Union by Nazi Germany, whilst he was acting as consul at the Japanese Embassy in Kovno, Lithuania.
+In this lesson plan, we will learn about Chiune Sugihara, who jeopardized his family, career, livelihood, and life to issue over 3,000 (confirmed) crucial transit visas for Jews whose lives were threatened by the impending invasion of the Soviet Union by Nazi Germany, whilst he was acting as consul at the Japanese Embassy in Kovno, Lithuania.
 Confronted with an urgent situation of humanitarian proportions, he looked into his heart and conscience in defiance of the orders of the Japanese government.
-In present-day terms, there may now be more than 50,000 Jewish descendants who owe their lives to Chiune Sugihara, living in Israel and around the world.

 Note to Teachers:

 We have divided the text below into five sections.
 Choose five students to read each section aloud.
 This allows students to listen carefully to the terminology that Sugihara used - “I felt,” “I had to,” “I couldn’t.”
 The words have to be said and heard in order to internalize the underlying meanings and educational values.